itzJovens/Home-Assistant/README.md

   LG TV

-Home Network Project utilizing Home Assistant on a Raspberry Pi 3.

 Integrated a Zigbee Dongle acting as a Zigbee Gateway to enable local connectivity with Zigbee licensed devices within Home Assistant.